Build Vocabulary With These Digital Tools

-by Kimberly Tyson, Ph.D
+by Kimberly Tyson, Ph.D and TeachThought Staff

 In today’s 21st century classrooms, digital tools must coexist alongside more traditional tools.
 Online tools, compared to their more traditional counterparts, provide a broader array of information about words and word meanings.
 In addition, some tools allow teachers to easily customize words so that students can practice, review, and play games with content or unit-specific words.